whohurtyoudear/TBDUILIB/DOCUMENTATION-TBD.md

 -- Create a window with mobile compatibility in mind local Window = TBD:CreateWindow({
     Title = "My Script Hub",
-    -- Avoid fixed sizes that might be too large for mobile Size = IS_MOBILE and {350, 450} or {500, 600}
+    -- The library automatically adjusts for mobile
 })
 ```